bahaipedia/bot-scripts/python/README.md

    - They should also be categorized appropriately based on last name.
 4. **run "python pages-from-cat.py" which creates a file called pages-from-cat-output.txt**
    - Copy the contents of pages-from-cat-output.txt into [[Authors]] on bahai.works, it should be adding all the authors from needed-authors.txt
+5. *Forthcoming script to add sitelinks on bahaidata.org based on needed-authors.txt*